Program

 The Youth Assembly (YA) is a diverse community of international students that discusses critical and global challenges, finding unique solutions through the multicultural perspectives of its members.
 The BERMUN Youth Assembly aims to address pressing issues affecting young people, empowering them to act and channel their passions towards local projects.
 The YA is seeking up to 25 students to join its leadership team each year.
 Interested students should submit a completed YA application before the deadline (see Registration Details for dates).

-We encourage constructive, local action plans that promote ways to inclusively integrate migrants into society.
+We encourage constructive, local action plans that promote ways to to combat climate change.
 In an individual action plan each participant decides on a topic and then proceeds to choose which operators to make use of (public speaking, social media, education in school etc.).
 The theme allows for creative and unique ideas that can be exchanged and improved through discussions with other participants.
 With this variety of options we hope to motivate you to create your own initiative and invite you to join and collaborate in our youth assembly.

 The YA application includes the following: